SynthLabsAI/big-math/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/SynthLabsAI/big-math/blob/master/LICENSE) for details.